GOVERNMENT

 The program targets low-income households that can’t afford a co-op’s maximum housing charges without exceeding 30% of their household income.
 As income fluctuates, the level of support may also fluctuate, but the total number of supported households is generally fixed at the time of program sign-up.

-The program may not be compatible with some grants offered by municipal governments.
+The program may not be compatible with some grants offered by municipal governments, but was generally open to co-ops that previously had a section 96, section 61 or ILM agreement.

 RAP Resources